 Submissions will be evaluated according to their relevance, correctness, significance, originality, and clarity.
 Each submission should explain its contributions in both general and technical terms, clearly identifying what has been accomplished, explaining why it is significant, and comparing it with previous work.
 The technical content should be accessible to a broad audience.

-Please contact the program chair if you have questions or are concerned about the appropriateness of a topic.
+Please contact the principal editor if you have questions or are concerned about the appropriateness of a topic.

 Preparation of submissions

 Deadline: The deadline for submissions is Friday, March 16, 2018, Anywhere on Earth (https://en.wikipedia.org/wiki/Anywhere_on_Earth).
 This deadline will be strictly enforced.

 Formatting: Submissions must be in PDF format, printable in black and white on US Letter sized paper, and interpretable by common PDF tools.
 All submissions must adhere to the “ACM Small” template that is available (in both LaTeX and Word formats) from https://www.acm.org/publications/authors/submissions.
 For authors using LaTeX, a lighter-weight package, including only the essential files, is available from http://sigplan.org/Resources/Author/#acmart-format.